adhallaj/ASC-Transcriptome/README.md

 The .cds file is the identified ORFS in the assembled transcriptome, which includes duplicates.

 # 4. Removing Duplicate ORFs using CD-HIT

+To reduce redundancy in the transcriptome, CD-HIT is executed on the transcriptome.fasta file.